Australian

 Arthur, one of Convict Australia most notorious sites.
 Prisoners,

-both incarcerated and working for settlers, who committed crimes were
+both incarcerated and working for settlers, who committed crimes

-way up the road to Potter’s
+a little way up the road to Potter’s

 Croft for your overnight.
 As well as accommodation, Potter’s